espinr/quick-app-shop/README.md

 - **Common encapsulation methods**: In the `helper/utils` path, there are some common methods (e.g., for date and string manipulation) that are encapsulated separately and exposed to `global.$utils`.
 This offers better maintenance, facilitating use, and improving development efficiency.
 Of course, you can add, delete, or expand as needed.

-- **Simplify the process of starting development**: Use the [Concurrently](https://github.com/kimmobrunfeldt/concurrently) plug-in so you can run `npm start` to start an agile development.
+- **Simplify the process of starting development**: Use [Concurrently](https://github.com/kimmobrunfeldt/concurrently) plug-in so you can run `npm start` to start an agile development.

 - **Use a command script for adding a new page**: To create a new page, run the `npm run gen YourPageName` command.
 You can also customize the template */command/gen/template.ux* as required.